-The Environmental Education Center and Desert Rivers Audubon Society provide classes throughout the year to encourage new and experienced birders to enjoy the variety of species at Veterans Oasis Park.
+The Chandler Nature Center and Desert Rivers Audubon Society provide classes throughout the year to encourage new and experienced birders to enjoy the variety of species at Veterans Oasis Park.

-More information about these classes and others can be found in Break Time or by contacting the EEC.
+More information about these classes and others can be found in Break Time or by contacting the CNC.

 Free Monthly Family Birdwalks

 First Saturday of every month from November-April, 8 a.m.-noon

 Desert Rivers Audubon leads free guided bird watching tours through Veterans Oasis Park every first Saturday of the month from November-April.
 One-hour walks begin every 30 minutes starting at 8 a.m.
 Be prepared for the outdoors; sun protection, closed-toe footwear, and drinking water are recommended.

 Do you enjoy watching wildlife?
 Would you like to see more wildlife in your own yard?
 This class will show you how to create a home landscape that is safe and inviting to birds and other wildlife.
 A backyard bird habitat can make your home both more enjoyable and more valuable.